 xreg

-Exogenous regressors can be included in an ARIMA model without explicitly using the xreg() special.
+Exogenous regressors can be included in an VAR model without explicitly using the xreg() special.
 Common exogenous regressor specials as specified in common_xregs can also be used.
 These regressors are handled using stats::model.frame(), and so interactions and other functionality behaves similarly to stats::lm().

 The inclusion of a constant in the model follows the similar rules to stats::lm(), where including 1 will add a constant and 0 or -1 will remove the constant.
 If left out, the inclusion of a constant will be determined by minimising ic.